 |Mark Ritts as Lester the rat.|

-Although the series wrapped in 1997, the comic strip that inspired it continued until 2016 following the death of Church.
+Although the series wrapped in 1997, the comic strip that inspired it continued until July 17, 2016; ending three days after its 25th anniversary and three months following the death of Church from a heart attack.
 Zaloom maintains the rights to use the Beakman character to perform at live events for children and continues to do so around the world in a show called Beakman Live!
 There was also a traveling exhibit called Beakman’s World On Tour started in 1998 that visited science halls across America.
-In 2016, Zaloom appeared as Beakman in an episode of the web series Captain Disillusion, which was filmed and acted in a style similar to an episode of Beakman’s World.
+In 2016, Zaloom appeared as Beakman on an episode of the viral video debunking web series Captain Disillusion, which was filmed and acted in a style similar to an episode of Beakman’s World.